shhossain/computer_science/README.md

 1.  **Framing:** Framing is a function of the data link layer.
 It provides a way for a sender to transmit a set of bits that are meaningful to the receiver.
 This can be accomplished by attaching special bit patterns to the beginning and end of the frame.
 2.  **Physical Addressing:** After creating frames, the Data link layer adds physical addresses (MAC addresses) of the sender and/or receiver in the header of each frame.
 3.  **Error control:** Data link layer provides the mechanism of error control in which it detects and retransmits damaged or lost frames.
-4.  **Flow Control:** The data rate must be constant on both sides, or else the data may get corrupted; thus, flow control coordinates the amount of data that can be sent before receiving an acknowledgment.
+4.  **Flow Control:** The data rate must be constant on both sides or else the data may get corrupted; thus, flow control coordinates the amount of data that can be sent before receiving an acknowledgement.
 5.  **Access control:** When a single communication channel is shared by multiple devices, the MAC sub-layer of the data link layer helps to determine which device has control over the channel at a given time.

 #### **3\.
 Network Layer (Layer 3):**